isaacknjama/os/docs/architecture.md

 ## Overview

 Bitsacco OS is built using a microservice architecture to provide a scalable, resilient, and maintainable platform for Bitcoin financial services.
-The system is designed around domain-specific services that communicate via gRPC and REST APIs, with MongoDB as the primary data store and Redis for caching.
+The system is designed around domain-specific services that communicate via REST APIs, with MongoDB as the primary data store and Redis for caching.

 The architecture emphasizes: